What we know about the US college student missing in Dominican Republic

 In the last hours before she was reported missing, Konanki was seen drinking and going to the beach with friends, who later returned to their hotel without her.

-On Thursday around 3 a.m., Konanki was seen on surveillance footage drinking with five women and two men in the Riu República Hotel lobby, according to a source with the Dominican National Police.
+Early Thursday morning, Konanki was seen on surveillance footage drinking with five women and two men in the Riu República Hotel lobby, according to a law enforcement source familiar with the investigation.

 Then, at around 4:15 a.m., the group was seen entering the beach at the hotel, police said.